KhanhPham2411/KhanhPham2411/README.md

 ## I'm a Software Engineer!

-I have been working with .NET since its first introduction.
+I have been working with .NET core since its first introduction.
 I publish a lot of open source project on GitHub

 ### Connect with me: